SBouchard01/jekyll-templates/magic/README.md

   credit: "Name of the photographer or source"
 ```

+> [!TIP]
-> Note : Only the first 20 pictures will be displayed in the gallery.
+> Only the first 20 pictures will be displayed in the gallery.

 ### Social network links
 To add a social network, add the following section in the `social.yml` file: